MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/activation-guide.md

    Note: If you prefer, these commands can also be run from a PowerShell command prompt.

-   If your device show that it isn't activated, you can also trigger an activation attempt using `slmgr.vbs /ato`.
+   A result of **License Status:Licensed** indicates the device is activated If your device shows that it isn't activated, you can also trigger an activation attempt using `slmgr.vbs /ato`.

    For more information, see [Slmgr.vbs Options](/windows-server/get-started/activation-slmgr-vbs-options.)